f5devcentral/f5-cloudservicelab/README.rst

 .. figure:: _figures/110.jpg

-`b)` If you didn’t create a limited user role and used your main user credentials instead (“ACCESS_TOKEN” AS “LIMITED_ACCESS_TOKEN”) in steps 6 and 7 of **Core API Calls** section, we recommend that you clear your tokens from the Lab Service API for security purposes.
+`c)` If you didn’t create a limited user role and used your main user credentials instead (“ACCESS_TOKEN” AS “LIMITED_ACCESS_TOKEN”) in steps 6 and 7 of **Core API Calls** section, we recommend that you clear your tokens from the Lab Service API for security purposes.

 In order to do that, send the **Logout** request, which uses your **ACCESS_TOKEN**: